Retirement Homes in Pickering

 Pickering Retirement Community Regulations

 When searching for a retirement home, it is important to make sure the communities you are considering are properly regulated.
 All of Ontario’s retirement homes are subject to regulations set by the Retirement Home Regulatory Authority and must maintain a high standard of safety and cleanliness in order to remain operational.
 Always make sure to check that the community you are considering has a good standing with the RHRA.
-Industry experts also recommend checking if a retirement home is accredited or certified by an outside organization such as the Ontario Retirement Communities Association (ORCA).
-Accreditation with ORCA or any of the following trusted associations is a sign that a retirement community will be safe and well-managed:
+Industry experts also recommend checking if a retirement home is accredited or certified by an outside organization such as the Ontario Retirement Communities Association (ORCA, which accredited retirement homes until April 2017).
+Accreditation with any of the following trusted associations is a sign that a retirement community will be safe and well-managed: